-Histogram Interaction With Other Oscilloscope Features When you enable a histogram, horizontal zoom is automatically disabled.
+Histogram Interaction With Other Oscilloscope Features When you enable a histogram, horizontal zoom, XY time mode, or Roll time mode are automatically disabled.

 When using segmented memory acquisitions, histograms perform similarly to math waveforms and measurements.
 The histogram is reset at the start of a segmented acquisition and all segments are histogrammed at the end of the acquisition.